-The curriculum is planned and delivered through creative themes that are in place for each half term and most subjects are linked to these ensuring appropriate level skills and concepts are covered.
+The curriculum is planned and delivered through creative themes that are in place for each term or half term, and most subjects are linked to these ensuring the appropriate level skills and concepts are covered.
 Any subject learning which can not be linked is taught discretely.

 The Cornerstones Curriculum is based on the four corners of learning.
 Each stage of learning has its own characteristics which help children learn and stay motivated during each Imaginative Learning Project (ILP)